rahilmodi97/CPSC8810-Motion_Planning/README.md

 # CPSC8810-Motion_Planning
-This repository contains all the projects done throughout the course by me(Rahil Modi) and my partner Huzefa Shabbir Hussain Kagalwala.
+This repository contains all the projects done throughout the course.

 Project-1 : Sampling-based Multi-Agent Navigation